How to Know If Your Child Needs a Reading Intervention

 How does this happen?
 How should parents stay on top of this kind of thing when there is so much to know and do?
 How do you know if your child needs a reading intervention?
 When should you push the panic button?

-• Know how your child reads.
 Now and again, ask your child to read to you.
 It doesn't always have to be a book, though books totally work.
-Have your son read the lunch menu or the headline of the newspaper to you in the morning before school.
-Have your daughter read you the steps of a recipe while you make dinner.
+Have them read the lunch menu or the headline of the newspaper to you in the morning before school.
+Or, ask them to read you the steps of a recipe while you make dinner.

 Always have a sense of how your child reads.
 If you notice huge pushback or feel like something isn't right, talk to your child's teacher.

-• Know your child's teacher.
 Always keep an open line of communication with the teacher.
 If you have any concerns, email.
 Call.
 Request a conference.
-You, as a parent, are permitted—encouraged!—to know at all times how your child is performing and progressing in school.
+You, as a parent, are permitted — encouraged! — to know at all times how your child is performing and progressing in school.

 What questions do you have about this important topic?
 We'd love to know!
+Please share your thoughts on the Scholastic Parents Facebook page and let's continue the conversation!

 Read all posts by Amy Mascott.